David Armstrong (footballer, born 1987)

-David Armstrong (born 23 January 1987) is a Northern Irish professional footballer who plays for Mid-Ulster Football League side Ballymacash Rangers F.C.
-He previously played for IFA Premiership side Dungannon Swifts, as a defender.
+David Armstrong (born 23 January 1987) is a Northern Irish former professional footballer.
+He previously played as a defender for the NIFL Premiership side Dungannon Swifts.
 He began his career with Scottish Premier League side Heart of Midlothian and had loan spells at Crusaders, Cowdenbeath and Raith Rovers.
 Armstrong has represented Northern Ireland at under-17, 19 and 21 levels.

 Career

 Hearts

 Armstrong began his career as a youth player with Lisburn Youth in Northern Ireland before joining Heart of Midlothian in Scotland in 2004 at youth level.
-He was initially released by Hearts in December 2004 to allow him to return to Northern Ireland due to personal reasons, where he played for Crusaders, but ultimately he spent the season on loan before returning to Hearts.
+He was initially released by Hearts in December 2004 to allow him to return to Northern Ireland for personal reasons, where he played for Crusaders.
+Still, ultimately he spent the season on loan before returning to Hearts.
 Playing as a striker, he scored once for Crusaders, in a 2–3 defeat to Lisburn Distillery.
-Armstrong spent two further loans spells at Scottish Football League sides Cowdenbeath and Raith Rovers.
+Armstrong spent two further loans spell at Scottish Football League sides Cowdenbeath and Raith Rovers.
 In July 2012, Armstrong was released by the club having only made reserve appearances.